iSerter/browsers-api/docs/snapshots-feature.md

 I would like to add a new action type "snapshot" that will store the page content (HTML Source), cookies, localStorage, etc...  page content is stored by default, but cookies, localStorage, etc can be enabled by arguments.

-The snapshot action will create artifacts to
+The snapshot action will create artifacts.
+The snapshot action can be called multiple times within the "actions" flow.

+## Example:

 #### `POST /api/v1/jobs`
 Create a new automation job.